 If migrants report at the border while trying to enter Germany without the necessary documents, entry to the territory may be refused on the grounds that the migrant has travelled through a "safe third country".
-However, if they apply for asylum, they would in most cases have to referred to the Federal Office for Migration and Refugees (Bundesamt für Migration und Flüchtlinge, BAMF).
+However, if they apply for asylum, they would in most cases have to be referred to the Federal Office for Migration and Refugees (Bundesamt für Migration und Flüchtlinge, BAMF).

-Since August 2018, asylum seekers can also be denied entry at the Austrian-German land border if the authorities are able to demonstrate within 48 hours that they have already applied for asylum in Greece or Spain.
-In these cases, the transfer to the concerned Member state is not based on the Dublin Regulation but on administrative arrangements between Germany and these countries.
-10 Between August 2018 and October 2019, only 40 forced returns took place on the basis of these agreements and the Administrative Court of Munich raised serious doubts about the legality of the new procedure in a decision of August 2019.
-11
+Since August 2018, asylum seekers can also be denied entry at the Austrian-German land border if the authorities are able to demonstrate that they have already applied for asylum in Greece or Spain.
+In these cases, the transfer to the concerned Member state is foreseen to take place within 48 hours.
+There is no basis for such transfers in the Dublin Regulation and is based on administrative arrangements with Spain and Greece.
+The practice was ruled unlawful by the administrative court of Munich in May 2021 and has not been applied since (see Access to the territory and push backs for more details).